nixworks/public/news/2017/10/30/the-idf-destroys-a-partly-completed-tunnel-from-the-gaza-strip-border-near-the-town-of-khan-yunis-that-crossed-into-israeli-territory-killi.md

 ### [2017-10-30](/news/2017/10/30/index.md)

-# The IDF destroys a partly-completed tunnel from the Gaza Strip border near the town of Khan Yunis that crossed into Israeli territory, killing seven Hamas militants. several more died in the rescue efforts.
+# The IDF destroys a partly-completed tunnel from the Gaza Strip border near the town of Khan Yunis that crossed into Israeli territory, killing seven Hamas militants.
+Several more died in the rescue efforts.

 Mughrabi and Dan Williams